-The Honorable Alice Cain is the Senior Program Officer at The Moriah Fund, as well as a former Delegate in the Maryland General Assembly, where she worked to improve educational opportunities and outcomes for students through her service on the Ways and Means Committee and the Education Subcommittee.
+The Honorable Alice Cain is the Executive Director of The Moriah Fund, as well as a former Delegate in the Maryland General Assembly, where she worked to improve educational opportunities and outcomes for students through her service on the Ways and Means Committee and the Education Subcommittee.

 Alice brings 30 years of public policy experience to The Moriah Fund.
 From 2011 to 2019, Alice led Teach Plus’ efforts to improve education policy in 10 states and at the federal level and to build strategic alliances between Teach Plus and other organizations seeking to improve the lives of underserved students.
 Alice worked for Congress for 12 years, including six years as the chief K-12 education advisor to Education and Labor Committee Chairman George Miller.
 Alice served on the committee of national education experts that advised Senator Obama's 2008 presidential campaign as well as a similar committee that advised Secretary Clinton’s 2016 campaign.
 Other roles include working at the Children's Defense Fund, the National Institute for Literacy, and for Senator Paul Simon.
 Alice previously taught GED classes to low-income and homeless adults in Washington, DC and spent many years as a literacy tutor for both children and adults.